Upper Ramification Groups for Arbitrary Valuation Rings: Log smooth extensions of Henselian valuation rings

-\begin{para} Let $A'\supset A$ be a Henselian valuation ring which dominates $A$.
+Let $A'\supset A$ be a Henselian valuation ring which dominates $A$.

-\begin{defn} We say $A'$ is a {\it log smooth extension of $A$ of rational type} if $A'$ is isomorphic over $A$ to the Henselization of $R_{\frak p}$ for the $R$ and $\frak p$ associated to some $\La$, $\sV$ as in \ref{Rp}.
-(The phrase ``rational type" comes from the fact that the residue field of $A'$ is a rational function field over $k$ and the field of fractions of the ring $R$ in \ref{Rp} is a rational function field over $K$.) \end{defn}
+\begin{sbdefn} We say $A'$ is a {\it log smooth extension of $A$ of rational type} if $A'$ is isomorphic over $A$ to the Henselization of $R_{\mathfrak p}$ for the $R$ and $\mathfrak p$ associated to some $\La$, $\sV$ as in \ref{Rp}. \\(The phrase ``rational type" comes from the fact that the residue field of $A'$ is a rational function field over $k$ and the field of fractions of the ring $R$ in \ref{Rp} is a rational function field over $K$.) \end{sbdefn}

-\begin{defn} We say $A'$ is a {\it tame finite extension of $A$} if the field of fractions $K'$ of $A'$ is a tamely ramified finite extension of $K$.
-That is, a finite extension such that $[K':K]=[\Gamma_{A'}:\Gamma_A][k':k]$, $[\Gamma_{A'}:\Gamma_A]$ is invertible in $A$ and $k'$ is a separable extension of $k$.
-Here $\Gamma_{A'}$ is the value group of $A'$ and $k'$ is the residue field of $A'$.
-(Since $A'$ is not necessarily finitely generated as an $A$-module, saying $A'$ is a tame finite extension of $A$ is abuse of terminology.) \end{defn}
+\begin{sbdefn} We say $A'$ is a {\it tame finite extension of $A$} if the field of fractions $K'$ of $A'$ is a tamely ramified finite extension of $K$.\\ That is, a finite extension $K'/K$ such that $[K':K]=e(K'/K)f(K'/K)$, $e(K'/K)$ is invertible in $A$, and the residue field $k'$ of $A'$ is a separable extension of $k$. \\ (Since $A'$ is not necessarily finitely generated as an $A$-module, saying $A'$ is a tame finite extension of $A$ is abuse of terminology.) \end{sbdefn}